AddioElectronics/Hello-CLR-CLI/README.md

 ### End

 Well those are the basics, and hopefully enough for you to get started.
 I am certainly no CLI master who knows every in and out of the language, so hopefully everything I've said is accurate.
+If you have any questions, feel free to open an issue and I will try to answer as best I can.

 Learning CLR at first can be pretty frustrating, and its quirks can be confusing, but once you get used to them it can be a very useful and powerful tool.